 Did Romans really invent the burger?

 Rightly or wrongly, the Romans have been credited with bringing many things to Britain: from roads and pavements to heated baths and indoor plumbing.
-But an ancient Roman text gives them credit for a quintessentially American invention – the beef burger.
+But an ancient Roman text gives them credit for a quintessentially American invention – the burger.

 A recipe from the ancient Roman cookbook, Apicius, written by an unknown author during the late 4th or 5th century AD, details a dish called ‘Isicia Omentata’ made of minced meat, pepper, wine, pine nuts and a rich fish-based sauce (Garum), all formed into a patty.

 more like this